 Po-Shen Loh is a social entrepreneur, working across the full spectrum of mathematics and education, all around the world.

 He is the founder of the free personalized learning platform expii.com, a social enterprise supported by his series of online math courses that reinvent the middle school math curriculum with a focus on creative thinking.
 He is also a math professor at Carnegie Mellon University and the national coach of the USA International Mathematical Olympiad team.
+Upon the outbreak of COVID-19, he turned his mathematical attention to create NOVID, the world’s first app to introduce the fundamentally different network radar paradigm for pandemic control.

 As an academic, Po-Shen has numerous distinctions, from an International Mathematical Olympiad silver medal to the Presidential Early Career Award for Scientists and Engineers.
 His scientific research considers a variety of questions that lie at the intersection of combinatorics (the study of discrete systems), probability theory, and computer science.
 As an educator, he led Carnegie Mellon University’s math team to its first-ever #1 rank among all North American universities, and led the USA Math Olympiad team to its first-ever back-to-back #1-rank victories in 2015 and 2016.
 His research and educational outreach takes him to cities across the world, reaching over 10,000 people each year through public lectures and events, and he has featured in or co-created videos totaling over 5 million YouTube views.